tpisel/flood-analysis/README.md

 - Autoregression

-### Question 2: Impact of flooding on cattle headcounts and other agricultural output
+### Question 2: Impact of flooding on cattle headcounts in Queensland and Australian saleyard prices

 Anna